pro-cms/africastalking_laravel_api/README.md

 ## Install

-You can install the PHP SDK via composer or by downloading the source
+You can install the package via composer or by downloading the source

 #### Via Composer

-The recommended way to install the SDK is with [Composer](http://getcomposer.org/).
+The recommended way to install the package is with [Composer](http://getcomposer.org/).

 ```bash
 composer require zepson/africastalking